ccallawa/alyvix_doc/test_case_building/editor_script_mgmt.rst

 .. note::

-   Rows are automatically sorted alphabetically by the key, so if order is important, it should be reflected in how the keys are named.
+   Rows in a map are automatically sorted alphabetically by the key, so if order is important, it should be reflected in how the keys are named.

 You can add a new map by clicking on the :nobutton:`ADD` button next to **MAPS** in the script management panel.
 You should then change the name of the map from the default to something that helps you easily remember what it's used for.

 The first step after creating a map is to define the set of keys and values that can be inserted.
+(When used as part of a |for| loop, the number of iterations will always be equal to the number of keys in the map.)
 The map interface is shown here, with the available actions listed below:

 .. image:: images/ae_basic_map_example.png
    :class: image-boxshadow